webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Autodoctor.md

 ---
 aliases:
 - Autodoctor
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesnabler
+- Ability/Categories/Task
-type: Enabler
 ---

-# Autodoctor
+## Autodoctor

-**Type**: Enabler

 You are trained in healing, performing surgical procedures, and withstanding pain.
 You can perform surgeries on yourself, remaining conscious while you do so.
+Enabler.